 This is why you see cream of tartar added to recipes like lemon meringue pie.
 Adding it when beating the egg whites for the meringue helps keep that meringue fluffy, light and white.

 You’ll also see it added to angel food cake and meringue cookies, because those call for beating lots of egg whites.

 Adding cream of tartar when you’re making candy helps prevent the creation of sugar crystals.
-That’s why lots of icing, syrup or candy recipes call for cream of tartar: it makes it so the end product doesn’t have large crunchy sugar capsules.
+That’s why lots of icing, syrup or candy recipes call for it: it makes it so the end product doesn’t have large crunchy sugar capsules.
 Whenever you’re cooking sugar for a syrup, add a bit of cream of tartar to aid in a smoother candy recipe!

 You’ll notice that all of my sugar cookie recipes contain cream of tartar.
 It started with a Land O’ Lakes recipe for cutout sugar cookies that I started making years ago and when I created my own perfect sugar cookie recipe I used it as well (without even knowing why!)